-Capital City Bird Sanctuary is located in Lansing, MI and has a dedicated volunteer group.
+Capital City Bird Sanctuary is located in Lansing, Mich., and has a dedicated volunteer group.
 If you’re in the Lansing area and want to give back to the local birds, please consider joining us.
 We have a wide variety of volunteer opportunities available, including:

 Wild raspberries, poison ivy, and biting insects are common so please dress appropriately with close-toed boots, long sleeves, pants, and a hat.
 Insect repellent and sunscreen are recommended and we will have extras available.
 If you are allergic to stinging insects, please bring an EpiPen and inform the event leader.
 Please bring gardening or leather gloves if you have them, but we do have extras on site to borrow.
 As always, we will provide water and snacks!